Contact Us for a Free Consultation (213) 542-0979

 • how do we know it gets all of the information?

-That is one of the biggest issues that I see from a defense standpoint as far as cellphone evidence goes related to extracting data from an iPhone.
+That is one of the biggest issues that I see from a defense standpoint regarding cellphone evidence related to extracting data from an iPhone.

-Most of the time, I've seen problems with them getting that information and a lot of times they go after it unless they feel they really need it and it's a very serious case.
+I've seen problems with them getting that information, and they often pursue it unless they feel they really need it and it's a very serious case.

 Criminal Defense for California Crimes

-So, if you or a loved one is charged with a criminal case in Los Angeles, there's iPhone evidence there that they're trying to use against that person.
+So, if you or a loved one is charged with a criminal case in Los Angeles, there may be iPhone evidence that they're trying to use against that person.

 I've been a private criminal defense attorney — one of the top in Los Angeles.

 I'm looking forward to meeting you.
-Pick up the phone if you need help with a criminal case.
-Ask for a meeting with Ronald Hedding.
+If you need help with a criminal case, call and ask for a meeting with Ronald Hedding.

 Hedding Law Firm is a top-ranked criminal defense law firm located in the San Fernando Valley at 16000 Ventura Blvd #1208 Encino, CA 91436.